What is the TIME’S UP Legal Defense Fund?

 The primary purpose of these monies is to help defray the costs of legal representation for individuals challenging sexual harassment associated with work and related retaliation.
 The Fund will also provide financial support for public relations services for these cases as appropriate, pursuant to criteria and procedures currently being determined.
 Finally, the Fund will support the costs of staffing and administering the program.

 Is NWLC currently hiring for work in relation to the Fund?

 Why do lawyers sometimes need financial support to take on sexual harassment or related retaliation cases?

 Bringing a legal case, or even hiring a lawyer to help address a problem with an employer without resorting to litigation, is expensive.
 This often requires paying an attorney an hourly fee as well as any of the out-of-pocket costs.
 Lawyers who agree to represent clients without any upfront payments are taking a financial risk on the case.
-If a case is successful in court then there’s a chance that it could lead to a financial resolution for both the client and the lawyer.
+If a case is successful in court, then there’s a chance that it could lead to a financial resolution for both the client and the lawyer.
 However, this is not guaranteed in any way.
-As a result, it can be difficult to find a lawyer to take on these types of cases, particular for those working in low-wage jobs.
-This Fund will help encourage more lawyers to take on these cases as they will have access to financial support.
+As a result, it can be difficult to find a lawyer to take on these types of cases, particularly for those working in low-wage jobs.
+This Fund will help encourage more lawyers to take on these cases.

 Does NWLC have any fact sheets or policy positions available on sexual harassment?

 We also have more resources available on the #MeTooWhatNext page.

 How do I contact you with questions?

 Please e-mail email@example.com.